 As a student, it is important to do the readings in the textbook.
 Notice that we say "do" the readings, not simply "read" the readings.
 To "read" a text typically implies passively imbibing words off a page.
 We encourage students to take a more active approach.
 If you see a code example, try typing it in!
 It’s OK if you type in something wrong, or get errors; that’s the best way to learn!
 In computing, errors are not failures — they are simply experience.

 The last type of callout that students should pay specific attention to is the warning.
 The authors use warnings to highlight things that are common "gotchas" or a common cause of consternation among our own students.
-While all warnings may not be equally valuable to all students, we recommend that you review warnings to avoid common pitfalls whenever possible.
-A sample warning is shown below:
+Although all warnings may not be equally valuable to all students, we recommend that you review warnings to avoid common pitfalls whenever possible.
+A sample warning is shown here:

 This book contains puns